aaalgo/plumo/README.md

 input: an input directory contains dicom files of one patient case.
 output: output directory where results (HTML) are written to.

+The output directory contains all dicom files and a 3D lung mesh model and therefore consumes a lot of space.

 ```